brianglass/anastasis/files/friday_matins.md

 Of the Mother of God.
 A different Irmos.

-\[With Jonas, Lord, we cry to you, imploring with a voice of praise, Â‘Bring our life up from corruptionÂ’.\]
+\[With Jonas, Lord, we cry to you, imploring with a voice of praise, ‘Bring our life up from corruption’.\]

 Heal the painful fractures of my passions with the bandage that is your intercession, Sovereign Lady, and grant me strength.